zzl-zeliang/DeepSeek-V3/README.md

 SGLang also supports [multi-node tensor parallelism](https://github.com/sgl-project/sglang/tree/main/benchmark/deepseek_v3#example-serving-with-2-h208), enabling you to run this model on multiple network-connected machines.

+Multi-Token Prediction (MTP) is in development, and progress can be tracked in the [optimization plan](https://github.com/sgl-project/sglang/issues/2591).

 Here are the launch instructions from the SGLang team: https://github.com/sgl-project/sglang/tree/main/benchmark/deepseek_v3

 ### 6.3 Inference with LMDeploy (recommended)